 Our hearts go out to those affected by the Corona, or COVID-19, virus.
 We not only feel for those directly affected by the illness it causes, but also for those individuals and companies that are impacted by the shutdowns and lack of employment.
 Our office is no exception to this as we have had to make major changes to comply with the new government regulations.
 We know that these changes also affect you, our patients, and many of you are asking us for guidance.
 For this reason we have set up this page to help get the latest information to you.

 At Johnsonlink Orthodontics, we remain committed to doing our part in minimizing the spread of the coronavirus that causes COVID-19.
 As health care professionals, we continue to follow well-researched, scientific public health advice to help limit infections and slow the spread of COVID-19.
 As we all know, things are always subject to change.
-However, we are excited to resume seeing patients starting May 26th, 2020 returning to our normal business hours.

 Rest assured, your safety and the safety of our dental team is a top priority.
 We will continue to follow all CDC, ADA and State specific recommendations regarding Personal Protective Equipment and sterilization of instruments, surfaces and workspaces to protect our patients and staff members.
 We are also taking extended measures to further protect all our patients and team with the following additional protocols:

 We are asking all patients who have had any flu-like symptoms or fever in the last two weeks prior to their appointment to please call and reschedule.
 Please do not come to your appointment if you are feeling ill.
 Also, if you have had any contact with people who have Covid-19 in the last two weeks we ask you to reschedule your appointment.
-If you are a healthcare professional who works with Covid-19 patients please let us know so that we can make special arrangements.

 Because our toothbrushing stations will not be available for brushing and flossing, we ask that all our patients brush and floss prior to arriving for their appointments.